rizkiwibowo19/Mobile-Testing-API-Demo-17/README.md

 This is an example of an automation testing project on the Android API Demos 17 application using Katalon Studio.
-In this project, there are two stages of testing: functional testing and regression testing.
+In this project, there are one stages of testing: functional testing.
 There are 3 test cases tested in this project, which are:
 1. Navigation Testing: Testing whether the navigation from each menu functions correctly.
 2. Checked and Unchecked Testing: Testing whether there are changes on the page when the checkbox is checked or unchecked.